CNAG-Biomedical-Informatics/pheno-ranker/docs/generic-json.md

      * Where:
-        - **format**, is a `string` that defines your particular format.
-In this case `MXF`.
-Note that it has to match that of `id_correspondence`.
+        - **format** is a `string` that defines your particular format.
+In this case, it is `MXF`.
+It has to match the key used under `id_correspondence`.
-        - **primary_key**, the key that will be used as an item identifier.
+        - **primary_key** is the key that will be used as the record identifier.
-        - **allowed_terms**, defined as an array, delineates the terms permitted for use with the `--include-terms` and `--exclude-terms` options.
-This mechanism is in place to ensure data validation and to mitigate user errors, such as typos, in specifying terms.
-If `--include-terms` or `--exclude-terms` options are not specified, all terms present in the JSON file will be considered valid, irrespective of their inclusion in this list.
+        - **allowed_terms** is an array that lists the terms permitted for use with `--include-terms` and `--exclude-terms`.
+This helps validate input and catch typos.
+If `--include-terms` or `--exclude-terms` are not specified, all terms present in the JSON file can be considered.
-        - **array_terms**, is an `array` to enumerate which properties are arrays.
+        - **array_terms** is an array that lists which properties are arrays.
-        - **array_regex**, it's an `string` to parse flattened keys.
-It's used in conjunction with `id_correspondence`.
+        - **array_regex** is a string used to parse flattened keys.
+It is used together with `id_correspondence`.
-        - **id_correspondence**, is an `object` that (in combination with `array_regex`) serves to rename array elements and not rely on numeric indexes.
+        - **id_correspondence** is an object that, together with `array_regex`, renames array elements so comparisons do not rely on numeric indexes.

 ### Running `Pheno-Ranker`

-Once you have created the mapping file you can proceed to run `pheno-ranker` with the **command-line interface**.
+Once you have created the configuration file, you can run `pheno-ranker` with the **command-line interface**.

 === "Intra-catalog comparison"

-    ## Example 1: Let's start by using all terms
+    ## Example 1: Let's start by using all configured terms

     ```bash
     pheno-ranker -r t/data/movies.json --config t/data/movies_config.yaml
     ```

     The result is a file named `matrix.txt`.
-Find below the result of the clustering with `R`.
+In this run, `Pheno-Ranker` uses the terms allowed by `t/data/movies_config.yaml`.
+Find below the result of clustering the matrix with `R`.

     ???
 Example "Included R scripts"

-        You can find in the link below a few examples to perform clustering and multimensional scaling with your data:
+        You can find in the link below a few examples to perform clustering and multidimensional scaling with your data:

         [R scripts at GitHub](https://github.com/CNAG-Biomedical-Informatics/pheno-ranker/tree/main/share/r).